openethereum/openethereum.github.io/Tutorial-Part-VIII.md

 This should be added to the props of the `VoteOption` tag.

 To finsh up, we'll need to actually display them in the row by changing `VoteOption` component.
-The first thing to dohere is add the new prop to the `super` initialiser's `Bond` props list, since we expect it to be a `Bond`:
+The first thing to do here is add the new prop to the `super` initialiser's `Bond` props list, since we expect it to be a `Bond`:

 ```js
 super(['votes', 'enabled', 'already']);